earthly/earthly/docs/cloud/satellites/self-hosted.md

 **Problem:** Satellite is not listed in the output of earthly satellite ls

 **Resolution:** Check the logs from the satellite’s Docker container.
-There may be a message containing the phrase "SATELLITE IS NOT REGISTERED".
+There may be a message containing the phrase `SATELLITE IS NOT REGISTERED`.
 This usually means there was a problem with the values supplied to the satellite’s run command.
 Check the error for additional context.
 Ensure the values provided for account token, earthly org, etc are correct.

 **Problem:** Satellite is not starting